AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 ### SET
 Placed once at the top of the notecard, this assigns a SET # to all SITTERs.
-Use only if you need to <a href="/avsitter2_sittargets.html">assign SitTargets</a>.
+Use only if you need to [assign SitTargets](/avsitter2_sittargets.html).

 i.e.

 	SET 0

 ### SELECT
-Placed once at the top of the notecard, this controls menu behavior when using the <a href="/avsitter2_utilities.html#avselect-script">[AV]select script</a>.
+Placed once at the top of the notecard, this controls menu behavior when using the [[AV]select script](/avsitter2_utilities.html#avselect-script).

 	SELECT 0

 The default.
-The <a href="/avsitter2_utilities.html#avselect-script">[AV]select</a> menu shows a disabled symbol (<span style="font-size:150%;">&oslash;</span>) for an occupied seat.
+The [[AV]select](/avsitter2_utilities.html#avselect-script) menu shows a disabled symbol (<span style="font-size:150%;">&oslash;</span>) for an occupied seat.
 The symbol is shown only while solo POSE is being played and not during a SYNC.

 	SELECT 1

-No disabled symbol will be shown in the <a href="/avsitter2_utilities.html#avselect-script">[AV]select</a> menu and avatars will always be able to swap into an occupied seat.
+No disabled symbol will be shown in the [[AV]select](/avsitter2_utilities.html#avselect-script) menu and avatars will always be able to swap into an occupied seat.

 	SELECT 2